 At Crane, we offer various flooring types so that our customers can select the product that is perfect for their requirements.
 We understand that our customers may be looking for something more individual or to their taste when considering the interior of their building, which is why we offer high-end quality engineered flooring.

 With both rustic and contemporary colour options available, our engineered flooring allows you to further personalise the interior of your building, depending on your style preference.
 The colour options we offer include the contemporary, light shade of Copenhagen and the classical, rustic shade of Heritage Oak shown above in ourand .
 Other available shades are the warm colours of Shade Oak and Dark Oak, shown below in our and .

 The engineered flooring sits on top of the existing floorboards with a layer of underlay between the two: the oak veneer on top is an attractive and stylish look, with helpful sound absorption and insulating qualities.
 Choosing one of these colours is popular in buildings that will be used through most, if not all, of the year, because our customers love the aesthetic benefits, making them perfect for an outdoor entertainment space to show off to friends and family.

-Hopefully, this article has provided you with a valuable insight into the different flooring types offered, and the pivotal role that it plays in your chosen garden building.
-If we have inspired you to look further into purchasing a building from us, please feel free to, or even visit one of our show sites which can be located .
+Hopefully, this article has provided you with valuable insight into the different flooring types offered, and the pivotal role that it plays in your chosen garden building.
+If we have inspired you to look further into purchasing a building from us, please feel free to, or even visit one of our show sites.